What is a dropped kerb?

 You will need room for a driveway of at least 4.75m (approx. 15' 5") in length on your property to park your vehicle.
 The driveway must be in place before a dropped kerb can be constructed.

 A standard width crossing is 2.75m (approx. 9') at the property front fence, hedge or wall and 4.5m (approx. 14' 7") at the kerb edge to allow for the dropped kerbs.
 The whole area from the kerb to your property covered by the dropped kerb is strengthened to take the weight of a vehicle.
 By strengthening, we mean excavating and rebuilding the pavement to a suitable thickness, with any slabs laid on concrete.

 When requesting an extension, the existing dropped kerb won't be renewed at the same time.
 If you want to have the whole area renewed, there will be additional costs so please contact us before making your application.

 Kerbs can only be dropped by applying through us - you must not carry out the work yourself.
-You may need planning permission if you are surfacing over your front garden or your property is:
+You will need planning permission if you are surfacing over 5 square metres (approx. 54 square feet) of your front garden or your property is: